 I am indebted to John Penny for producing this paper using original research material listed in the bibliography, but with additional notes on losses from British, Dutch and Belgian records and newspapers.

-It details the history of Kagohl3 the Gotha-equipped heavy bombing unit established to carry out bombing raids on Britain, including details of the Gotha bombers they used, their airfields and personnel.
-A complete list of aircraft and personnel losses is included.
+It details the history of Kagohl3 the Gotha-equipped heavy bombing unit established to carry out bombing raids on Britain, including details of the Gotha bombers they used, their airfields and personnel together with a complete list of aircraft and personnel losses.

 (Kagohl 3 - from 3 April 1917)